 The previous module introduced a standard process for enterprise risk management, which involved identifying, measuring, managing, and monitoring risks.
 This module builds on that framework by discussing the primary tools and techniques used to manage financial risks.

 In most firms, the treasury department is responsible for financial risk management.
 Since the treasury department is a clearinghouse for daily financial information, treasury professionals are well-positioned to understand and control a firm’s exposure to financial risks.
-For domestic firms, financial risk has traditionally been driven by interest rate risk.
+For domestic firms, interest rate risk has traditionally driven financial risk.
 However, increased globalization and international trade have created a corresponding need to manage foreign exchange and commodities risk.

 Treasury Policies and Procedures

 Organizations use policies to identify and describe key risks and establish essential limits, guidelines, accountabilities, and risk management practices.
 A policy guides activities in a particular area and establishes performance evaluation guidelines and process measurements.
 Meanwhile, a procedure is a specified series of actions or operations that should be executed consistently to achieve the desired results identified in the policy.
 In other words, procedures should follow the policy’s guidelines and are how the policy is implemented.
 Policies should be clearly stated and enforced, as they are the basic principles, often approved by the board of directors, by which an organization operates.